Tinkerforge/doc/en/source/Software/API_Bindings_Mathematica.rst

 Mathematica - API Bindings
 ==========================

-**Requirements**: Mathematica 5.0 or newer on Windows, Linux or Mac OS X with .NET/Link support

 The Mathematica bindings allow you to control :ref:`Bricks <primer_bricks>` and :ref:`Bricklets <primer_bricklets>` from your Mathematica programs.
 The :ref:`ZIP file <downloads_bindings_examples>` for the bindings contains: